-The emerging HR-tech scene, which includes dozens of thousands of companies and start-ups, already understand the importance of data in knowing how to manage and engage people effectively.
-Some platforms consolidate real-time data and give decision-makers valuable insights into their employees, at a touch of a simple button.
+The emerging HR-tech scene, which includes dozens of thousands of companies and start-ups, already understands the importance of data in knowing how to manage and engage people effectively.
+Some platforms consolidate real-time data and give decision-makers valuable insights into their employees, at the touch of a simple button.
 It looks like soon enough People Analytics can be done without us, without the involvement of actual analysts.
 Is this really the case?

 Absolutely not!
 We will be needed more than ever.
 But in a new reality where we no longer needed for statistical modeling and hacking skills, we would have to find something else to offer.